lsst-dm/dmtn-316/index.md

 | Embargo Storage | USDF | Mission Critical | USDF Infrastructure | USDF Infrastructure Services Support |
 | LHN | USDF | Mission Critical | Summit and USDF Infrastructure | USDF Infrastructure Services Support |
 | Internet | USDF | Mission Critical | USDF Infrastructure | USDF Infrastructure Services Support |

-### Application Operations Checklist

-A checklist is developed to review and validate that an application is ready for operations.
-This checklist will be completed by each application team.
-Below is a summary of what is included in the Operations Checklist.

-* Application Support Model
-  * Application roles, tier, production hours, and maintenance hours defined.
-  * Application grouping and dependency mapping
-  * Review of staffing levels and sufficient staff to run and support application
-  * Runbook completed
-  * Concerns of open issues remediated
-* Release Management
-  * Release management and application deployment process defined.
-Dev and Production environments deployed.
-  * Code in Rubin or SLAC GitHub.
-Container images stored in LSST GitHub packages.
-  * Upgrade process defined for any Kubernetes Operators in use
-* Infrastructure
-  * High availability configuration
-  * IP Address allocated from `sdf-ingest` pool.
-No hard coded IP addresses and use of DNS entries.
-  * Unused configuration removed
-  * Kubernetes Resource requests implemented
-* Database
- * Partitioning implemented for databases that will grow larger than supported by Postgres
- * Retries enabled for database connections
- * Database backups are running
- * Postgres Database Poolers created and in use.
-Idle timeout set.
-* Security
-  * Any SLAC Cyber review and/or exceptions done
-  * All secret in Vault.
-  * Administrative access to the application using SLAC credentials
-  * Embargo annotations and affinity rules deployed if applicable
-  * Patch process defined to update application libraries in the the Runbook

 ## Service Management